-All payments must be made through Smart Tuition, including field trips, tuition angel hot lunch, etc. Cash/checks, Mastercard, VISA, American Express or Discover may be used to pay tuition - either in full or in installments.
+All payments must be made through Smart Tuition, including field trips, activity fees, etc. Cash/checks, Mastercard, VISA, American Express or Discover may be used to pay tuition - either in full or in installments.
 Payments are made using Smart Tuition found on the St. Mary Parish website.